What You Need to Know About SPACs Before You Invest

 SPACs and Acquisitions

-As for how a SPAC takes a company public, the process is basically a reverse-merger, when a private business goes public by buying an already public company.
+As for how a SPAC takes a company public, the process is basically a reverse merger, when a private business goes public by buying an already public company.

-Here’s a step-by step: A SPAC goes public, selling shares and promising to use the proceeds to buy another business.
-The SPAC’s sponsors set their sights on a company it wants to take public — an acquisition target.
-The SPAC often raises more money to acquire the target.
-Remember, SPACs are already publicly traded, so when it does acquire a target, the target is absorbed by the SPAC and then becomes public too.
+• The SPAC often raises more money to acquire the target.
+Remember, SPACs are already publicly traded, so when it does acquire a target, the target is absorbed by the SPAC, and then becomes public too.

 Recommended: What Happens to a Stock During a Merger?

 So, why would a company want to use a SPAC transaction to go public rather than go the traditional IPO route?
 The simple answer is that it can be much faster and easier.
-For instance, a merger between a SPAC and its target can take between four to six months, whereas the traditional IPO route can take 12 to 18 months.

 How Do I Invest in SPACs?